mikemyan/K-Lane-LiDAR/readme.md

 We made the following modifications to the original **LLDN-GFC** architecture:

 1. **Transformer Replacement**:
-   - Replaced the transformer used for the **BEV encoder** with a new version from `net/pcencoder/projector_dense.py`.
+   - Replaced the ResNet34 encoder used for the **BEV encoder** with a new version in `net/pcencoder/projector_dense.py` based on DenseNet121.

 2. **Backbone Replacement**:
    - Replaced the **Attention** and **FeedForward** modules of the transformer with our **Global Feature Correlator** backbone located in `baseline/models/backbone/ml_transformer.py`.

-These changes were designed to enhance the model's lane detection capabilities and improve overall performance.
+These changes were designed to enhance the model's lane detection capabilities while reducing overall parameter count and model complexity.

 ## Dataset